krtkush/LinearTimer/README.md

            }
      });

-For detailed documentation and on how to customise and use LinearTimer [see this blog post](https://krtkush.github.io/2017/02/03/Linear-timer.html).
+For detailed documentation and on how to customise and use LinearTimer [see the wiki](https://github.com/krtkush/LinearTimer/wiki).

 ## Contribution